2btlFe/GLA-CLIP/README.md

 ## Abstract
-> A sliding-window inference strategy is commonly adopted in recent training-free open-vocabulary semantic segmen- tation methods to overcome limitation of the CLIP in pro- cessing high-resolution images.
-However, this approach in- troduces a new challenge: each window is processed inde- pendently, leading to semantic discrepancy across windows.
+> A sliding-window inference strategy is commonly adopted in recent training-free open-vocabulary semantic segmentation methods to overcome limitation of the CLIP in processing high-resolution images.
+However, this approach introduces a new challenge: each window is processed independently, leading to semantic discrepancy across windows.
-To address this issue, we propose Global-Local Aligned CLIP (GLA-CLIP), a framework that facilitates compre- hensive information exchange across windows.
-Rather than limiting attention to tokens within individual windows, GLA-CLIP extends key-value tokens to incorporate contex- tual cues from all windows.
-Nevertheless, we observe a window bias: outer-window tokens are less likely to be at- tended, since query features are produced through interac- tions within the inner window patches, thereby lacking se- mantic grounding beyond their local context.
-To mitigate this, we introduce a proxy anchor, constructed by aggre- gating tokens highly similar to the given query from all windows, which provides a unified semantic reference for measuring similarity across both inner- and outer-window patches.
-Furthermore, we propose a dynamic normaliza- tion scheme that adjusts attention strength according to ob- ject scale by dynamically scaling and thresholding the at- tention map to cope with small-object scenarios.
+To address this issue, we propose Global-Local Aligned CLIP (GLA-CLIP), a framework that facilitates comprehensive information exchange across windows.
+Rather than limiting attention to tokens within individual windows, GLA-CLIP extends key-value tokens to incorporate contextual cues from all windows.
+Nevertheless, we observe a
+window bias: outer-window tokens are less likely to be attended, since query features are produced through interac- tions within the inner window patches, thereby lacking semantic grounding beyond their local context.
+To mitigate this, we introduce a proxy anchor, constructed by aggregating tokens highly similar to the given query from all windows, which provides a unified semantic reference for measuring similarity across both inner- and outer-window patches.
+Furthermore, we propose a dynamic normalization scheme that adjusts attention strength according to objectscale by dynamically scaling and thresholding the attention map to cope with small-object scenarios.
 Moreover, GLA-CLIP can be equipped on existing methods and broad their receptive field.
-Extensive experiments validate the ef- fectiveness of GLA-CLIP in enhancing training-free open- vocabulary semantic segmentation performance.
+Extensive experiments validate the effectiveness of GLA-CLIP in enhancing training-free open- vocabulary semantic segmentation performance.
 ----------